Frank Douglas Stevens: Military service

 Stevens was commissioned as a temporary second lieutenant in the infantry on 22 September 1914.
 He served briefly in the 9th (Service) Battalion, Suffolk Regiment, before being seconded for service with the Motor Machine Gun Service on 21 November 1914, and was later transferred to the General List.
 He was promoted to lieutenant on 1 March 1915.

-Stevens joined the Royal Flying Corps to serve as an gunner/observer, being appointed a flying officer (observer) on 21 June 1916, but soon trained a pilot, and was appointed a flying officer on 21 November 1916.
+Stevens joined the Royal Flying Corps to serve as a gunner/observer, being appointed a flying officer (observer) on 21 June 1916, but soon trained a pilot, and was appointed a flying officer on 21 November 1916.
 He was posted to No. 20 Squadron RFC, to fly the F.E.2d two-seater fighter, where he gained his first victory on 3 May 1917 by driving down "out of control" an Albatros D.III.
 On 9 June 1917 he was appointed a flight commander, with the acting rank of captain, and gained his remaining four victories, all D.IIIs driven down, between 17 May and 16 August 1917.
 His observer/gunners included fellow ace Lieutenant William Cambray.

 On 1 April 1918, the Army's Royal Flying Corps and the Royal Naval Air Service were merged to form the Royal Air Force, and Stevens was appointed a captain in the new service that day.
 On 21 July 1918 he was appointed an acting-major.